lukeFalsina/Grab-n-Run/README.md

 - *11/26/2014* - **Grab'n Run is on line!**

 ## Main features
-Securely load code dynamically into your Android application from *APK* containers or *JAR* libraries translated to be executable by the Dalvik Virtual Machine (see [here]() ).
+Securely load code dynamically into your Android application from *APK* containers or *JAR* libraries translated to be executable by the Dalvik Virtual Machine (don not worry a [section]() of the guide explain exactly how to perform this translation).

 - *JAR* and *APK* containers can be either already stored on the device or **automatically fetched from remote locations** by GNR.
 - Retrieved containers signatures are compared against a valid developer certificate.
 Only containers that are correctly signed are allowed to have their classes loaded dynamically.
 This ensures **integrity** and **developer authentication** on all the retrieved containers.